 On the Western Front in France, as Flight Commander of the 18th Squadron, Herbert Ruska Gould flew a De Havilland DH4 plane, A7989 from March 1918 and A8000 from the following May.

 He achieved six confirmed victories in the air, shooting down an Albatros D.V. over Bihucourt at 1710 hours on 26 March 1918, two Pfalz D.III planes over Estaires at 1025 hours on 12 April 1918, another Pfalz D.III over Estaires at 1150 hours on 9 May 1918, a fourth Pfalz D.III over Douai at 1050 hours on 31 July 1918, and a Fokker D.VII west of Douai at 1050 hours on 9 August 1918.

-He was reported missing in action near Douai on 14 August 1918.
+He was reported missing in action near Douai on 14 August 1918, together with his gunner observer Second Lieutenant Ewart William Frederick Jinman (3).
 He was 26 years and eight months old.